 Loose Ends Tied Up

 I just about got everything else finished that I wanted to do this trip.
 There are a couple of bits and pieces to do next visit.
-Plus plenty of restaurants I didn’t get round to trying.
+Plus, there are plenty of restaurants I didn’t get round to trying.
 But I’m happy with what I managed.

 Now it’s time to write everything up to help you with your planning if Santorini’s on your list.